Abu-Sayid/blogWebsite/README.md

 # blogWebsite
 A blogging website for users to write, edit and delete posts

-To launch your react project in your browser
+To launch your react project in your browser,

 Download Node.js